GodotHan/clean_godot/README.md

     <img src="logo_outlined.svg" width="400" alt="Godot Engine logo">
   </a>
 </p>
+## No political affiliation, only focused on game development
+## Pursuing the simplest happiness and natural beauty
 ## 2D and 3D cross-platform game engine

 **[Godot Engine](https://godotengine.org) is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.** It provides a